 For anyone who remembers Vanilla Ice, he said it best when he sang: “Stop, collaborate and listen”!
-We tend to forget how important it is to work together instead of just ploughing through life in a tunneled, self-focused way.
+We tend to forget how important it is to work together instead of just ploughing through life in a tunnelled, self-focused way.
 Collaboration is much more than teamwork, it’s a way of bringing like-minded minds together, resulting in enhanced resources, problem-solving, performance and overall success for your idea, project or business.
 Let’s take a deep dive into all things collaboration to find out why we need it and how to become exceptional at it:

 Many heads are better than one